-AltaGas offers a large variety of electricity and natural gas plans to their customers, including but not limited to:
+AltaGas offers a large variety of electricity and natural gas plans to its customers in Alberta, including but not limited to:

-Open Plan: Targeted at customers who have inconsistent power consumption needs or who have reason to not to make use of a long-term fixed-price agreement.
-Benefits include no cap on use of energy and gas, flexible terms and the option to transition to fixed plan without penalty.
+Open Plan: Targeted at customers who have inconsistent power consumption needs or who have reason to not to make use of a long-term, fixed-price agreement.
+Benefits include no cap on the use of energy and gas, flexible terms, and the option to transition to fixed plan without penalty.
 Prices of open plans are dictated by the wholesale AESO hourly pool price for electricity, and the AECO-C spot market price for natural gas.

 Load Following Plan (electricity only): For companies whose consumption of electricity is very consistent month to month, lower and upper volume limits are set for consumption, with a fixed price within the bounds of those limits.
 Electricity used beyond the upper limit is purchased at the AESO Pool Price.
 When consumption falls below the lower limit, the difference is sold off at the AESO Pool Price.
 This allows for a high degree of predictability for pricing in long-term energy contracts.